MicrosoftDocs/office-developer-client-docs.pt-BR/docs/outlook/mapi/pidtagreportdisposition-canonical-property.md

 ## <a name="remarks"></a>Comentários

-A seguir estão valores válidos:
+A seguir, os valores válidos:

 - excluídos